 If Rahm Emanuel is elected mayor of Chicago in 2011, he could logically use that office as a springboard.
 Emanuel, who recently resigned as Obama’s chief of staff, was an architect, as chairman of the House Democratic Caucus, of the Democratic takeover in 2006.
 Emanuel, who received a master’s at Northwestern University, is married and has three children.
 His biggest obstacles to future political advancements are the cut-throat world of Chicago politics and his reputation as an aggressive “take no prisoners” mentality.

 Tim Kaine, former governor of Virginia, was considered a potential Democratic vice presidential candidate in 2008.
 His prospects for a White House were hurt by the fact that, as chairman of the Democratic National Committee, his name will be forever associated with the party’s drubbing in 2010.
 Kaine is a graduate of Harvard Law School.

 Kathleen Sebelius, former governor of Kansas and current Secretary of Health and Human Services, has the resume and record to make a serious run for the presidency.
 Her father, John Gilligan, was governor of Ohio.
 Married with two sons, she holds a master’s degree in public administration from the University of Kansas.
 She was so well-respected in the Democratic Party that she was chosen to give the party’s response to President Bush’s 2008 State of the Union.

-Additional aspirants for the presidency are bound to surface after the 2012 and 2014 elections.
-In fact, the eventual 2016 presidential nominees may now be virtually unknowns.
+Additional aspirants for the presidency are bound to surface.
+In fact, the eventual 2016 presidential nominees may now be virtually unknown.
 Keep in mind that in 1970, few people outside of Georgia heard of Jimmy Carter, and in 2002, practically no one knew who Barack Obama was.